James Gill (artist): Early works

 The work hung in the lobby of the Time-Life building for around five years.
 Gill’s sources have always come from the present.
 His recognition as an artist has not only been based on the portraits of famous personalities such as John F. Kennedy, Marilyn Monroe and the Beatles, but to a large extent on his works which turned the political power structure and the war itself into question.
 An important work from this period is Political Prisoner.
 The series shows the silhouette of a pregnant woman.
 Her body is the symbol for the longevity of the people and for the possibility of a new beginning of each generation, freed from the mistakes of their parents' generation.
 But simultaneously, Gill seems to suggest that even the unborn child is caught: Born in the cauldron of a nuclear family, the younger generation could be the unfortunate heir of the world, which they did not even form themselves, but by which it was itself formed.

-In 1969, Gill taught at the University of California in Irvine.
+In 1969, Gill taught at the University of California, Irvine.

-In 1970, he was offered a visiting professorship at the University of Oregon in Eugene.
+In 1970, he was offered a visiting professorship at the University of Oregon.
 Gill was at the peak of his career, and very popular in the Pop art scene.
 But many contemporaries saw a profound and complex sense in his works, expressing more than Pop art originally intended: “Gill is a prominent artist of Pop art, although he is too much a painter and treats its subjects in a very emotionally charged way, than only being regarded as a Pop artist".